 Sometimes a season of not getting or having everything we want is what’s needed to produce the good fruit of contentment, gratitude and trust in God.
 During these seasons of less, you may experience God’s unexpected gifts and realize you’re more than just making it.

 During my young life I never worried about money.
 I had everything I needed and many things I wanted too.
 It never felt prohibitive.

 After graduating college, I got married.
 Both my husband and I were new teachers, and eventually found jobs in the same city.

 For two years, we enjoyed the DINK lifestyle (Double Income No Kids).
 We went out on regular dates, shopped at whatever grocery stores we wanted, and all the while, saw our savings account grow every single month.
-We bought a fixer-upper and joyfully began the work of making it home.
+Then, we bought a fixer-upper and joyfully began the work of making it home.
 We were able to fund projects right and left!

 However, as my second year of teaching drew to a close, my belly also grew rounder.
 We were expecting a baby girl!

 As planned, I handed in my resignation at work and welcomed my new baby into the world.
 With resolve and conviction, my husband and I confidently cut our household income in half, which is also exactly half of the average household income in our area.